carolinafdezp/style_transfering/README.md

 ## Concept of style transfer

-Style transfer isa technique consisting in recomposing an image into a particular style
+Style transfer is a technique consisting in recomposing an image into a particular style

 ## Background on style transfer